Ayush272002/Machine-Learning-Algorithms-From-Scratch/Supervised Learning/Linear Regression/README.md

 **Description:** Linear regression with gradient descent is an optimization algorithm used to find the optimal parameters (slope and intercept) of a linear regression model by minimizing the cost function iteratively.

 **Files:**
-- `Linear Regression with Gradient Descent .py`: Contains the implementation of linear regression using gradient descent.
+- `Linear_Regression_with_Gradient_Descent.py`: Contains the implementation of linear regression using gradient descent.
 - `Linear Regression - Sheet1.csv`: Sample dataset for training and testing the linear regression model (Dataset 1).
 - `Linear Regression - Sheet2.csv`: Another sample dataset for training and testing the linear regression model (Dataset 2).
 - `Linear Regression - Sheet3.csv`: Another sample dataset for training and testing the linear regression model (Dataset 3).